If you live in an area prone to tornadoes or hurricanes, you should consider building your own storm shelter.

 - It is easier to bring materials to the build site

 - You can make a larger storm shelter

 - You won’t be able to access the storm shelter as easily during an emergency

 - The storm shelter can be an eyesore

-*According to FEMA building codes, outside storm shelters cannot be more than 150 feet from your home’s entrance.
-If the storm shelter is further away than this, then you won’t be in compliance and be eligible for any rebates.
+According to FEMA building codes, outside storm shelters cannot be more than 150 feet from your home’s entrance.
+If the storm shelter is further away, you won’t be in compliance or eligible for any rebates.

 Size of the Storm Shelter

-If you plan on furnishing your storm shelter or adding a bathroom, then you are going to need more space.
-Also account for supplies you want to include in the storm shelter.
+If you plan on furnishing your storm shelter or adding a bathroom, you will need more space.
+Also, account for supplies you want to include in the storm shelter.

 Materials for Your DIY Storm Shelter

 The most common materials for storm shelters are: